-e.d.Utilities
+d.
+Utilities

-Utilities (heating, air conditioning, ventilationlighting) should be redesigned for greater efficiency to minimize exterior alterations intrusions.
-Utilization of the 1983 vents on the south elevation should be considered.
+Utilities (heating, air conditioning, ventilation) should be redesigned for greater efficiency to minimize intrusions such as exterior vents and interior ductwork that might be visible from outside.
 Consider remote condenser placement if air conditioning is required.
+The addition of water and drainage should be done in the least intrusive and most appropriate way to retain the historic character of the structure.